basisproject/basisproject.github.io/_posts/2020-07-10-rethinking-regions-and-companies.md

 With the new company model, the idea of automatic pooling of regional profits gets eroded.
 Farms that make a market profit might keep the profit in their own farming company, and people who need housing wouldn't have the money to buy/build houses.
 What is to be done?

-What if any company can have its own pool of capital, and each membership in a company acted as a vector for capital distribution between these pools?
+What if every company has its own pool of capital, and each membership in a company acts as a vector for capital distribution between these pools?

 Let's say I'm a member of two companies: a farming company that has 100 members, and a housing company that has 1000 members.
 In a sense, I have a `1/100` say in the farm company and a `1/1000` say in the housing company.
 If the farm makes a profit of $1000 (and we can tell profit easily and immediately because we track *all costs of production*) then it would follow that I have a say in `$1000 / 100` of that capital, or $10.
 Because I'm a member of two companies (the farm and housing company) that $10 capital would automatically be split between them both such that they each get $5.